top of page

 In this interview, we discuss the mindset it takes to build a company with lasting impact.
 We'll learn what motivates them after 14 years in business, and how, despite growth and expansion, they still aim to treat every box like it's a priceless treasure.

-Q&A With Artkive Founders Jedd Gold & Jeff Lipp
+Inside Artkive: A Q&A with Co-Founders Jedd Gold and Jeff Lipp

 Given that you two are cousins, the foundation of Artkive is literally FAMILY!
 Having grown up together and now running a business together, what family values shape how you lead?